Employer Branding

 9. keep comparing the successes.
 Stay in close contact with your colleagues and observe how the quality of applicants and the motivation of existing employees changes over the course of the campaign.

-Your campaign could look like this:
+Your campaign could look like this

 Employer branding measures: How do I prepare an employer branding process?